Leody Taveras Player Props: Rangers vs. Rays

 Leody Taveras At The Plate

-- Taveras has 10 doubles, two triples, three home runs and 13 walks while batting .295.
+- Taveras is hitting .304 with 10 doubles, two triples, five home runs and 14 walks.

-- Taveras has had at least one RBI in 27.7% of his games this year (13 of 47), with two or more RBI six times (12.8%).
-He has also been responsible for three or more of his team's runs in four contests.
+- Taveras has driven in a run in 14 games this season (29.2%), including seven games with more than one RBI (14.6%).
+He has also driven home three or more of his team's runs in four contests.

-- He has scored in 44.7% of his games this year, with two or more runs scored in 10.6%.
+- In 22 of 48 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.